tendermint/tendermint/DOCKER/README.md

 Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine, written in any programming language, and securely replicates it on many machines.

-For more background, see the [introduction](https://tendermint.com/docs/introduction/#quick-start).
+For more background, see the [the docs](https://tendermint.com/docs/introduction/#quick-start).

 To get started developing applications, see the [application developers guide](https://tendermint.com/docs/introduction/quick-start.html).